In English 109, Professor Mary Hays assigned us an essay with the following prompt.

 - A specific and descriptive title.

 - A focused thesis.
-You don’t necessarily have to have a thesis statement, but the reader should be able to see clearly what you have learned, or what conclusions you have come to after studying the material in these lessons.
+You don’t necessarily have to have a thesis statement, but the reader should be able to see clearly what you have learned, or what conclusions you have come to after studying the material in Unit I.

 - Clear and concise writing.
-Your essay should be clearly written in essay format using Standard English grammar and spelling.
-You will want to avoid wordiness and unnecessary passive voice and expletive constructions.
+You should write in essay format using Standard English grammar and spelling.
+Avoid wordiness and unnecessary passive voice and expletive constructions.

 - Focused paragraphs.